GaloisInc/BESSPIN-chipyard/README.md

 ```
 This will apply the patch file to rocket-chip, making all new builds include the HARD pipeline modifications.

-## Build (early) CloudGFE Rocket
+## Build CloudGFE Rocket

-Coming soon..
-This is already included in the branch, but not packaged up nicely to run.

-## Build Generic Rocket

-As the HARD patch is applied to Rocket directly, you can just build the normal chipyard config to test it:
+This closely matches the existing GFE Rocket.

 ```
 cd sims/verilator or sims/vcs
-make
+make CONFIG=CloudGFERocketConfig
 ```

-This will make the default `RocketConfig`.

-## Build (nearly) GFE-Compatible Netlist (Untested)
+## Build GFE-Compatible Netlist (Untested)

-With the caveats mentioned earlier, there is a basic setup included in the top-level Makefile to generate a drop-in replacement for the GFE verilog files.
+You can also use SSITH Chipyard's ability to create drop-in replacement netlists for the GFE verilog files.

 At the top chipyard folder:
 ```